Historic Mai-Kai reopens after $20 million remake

 But now seeing those bartenders will be part of the Mai-Kai experience even if they are still keeping some secrets.
 The new 25-foot-long bar with five mixing stations is visible through a window in the gift shop.
 You can take a peek as you browse the outpost’s tiki-inspired merchandise.

-Under the port cochere roof, a faux bamboo finish was applied to metal supports and Marquesas-style artwork was added to the beams.
-Photo courtesy Kern Mattei
+The new Bora Bora bar is located under the port cochere, which was lovingly refurbished to look like the original.
+A faux bamboo finish was applied to metal supports and Marquesas-style artwork was added to the beams.
+(Photo: David Blasco)

 Thatch roof and bamboo?